JordanCWard/SQL/README.md

 9. Robinhood

 Assume you're given the tables containing completed trade orders and user details in a Robinhood trading system. <br>
-Write a query to retrieve the top three cities that have the highest number of completed trade orders listed in descending order.
+Write a query to retrieve the top three cities that have the highest number of completed trade orders listed in descending order. <br>
 Output the city name and the corresponding number of completed trade orders.

 ``` sql
 SELECT